British Baptist Historians 3: Karen E. Smith

 Christian Spirituality (SCM, 2008)

-‘James Fanch (1704-67): The Spiritual Counsel of an Eighteenth Century Baptist Pastor’ in John H. Y. Briggs (ed.), Pulpit and People (Paternoster, 2009)
+‘James Fanch (1704-67): The Spiritual Counsel of an Eighteenth Century Baptist Pastor’, in Pulpit and People edited by John H. Y. Briggs (Paternoster, 2009)

 ‘Charles Frederic Aked (1864-1941): “A Fighting Parson” for Social Reform’, Perspectives in Religious Studies 42.2 (Summer 2015)